o-renato/tse_tools/README.md

 ```
 SELECT * FROM filiados WHERE
     partido = "NOME DO PARTIDO"
-    AND UF = "UF"
+    AND uf = "UF"
     AND (
-	NOME LIKE "JOAO%SILVA%"
+	nome LIKE "JOAO%SILVA%"
-	OR NOME LIKE "ANA%MARIA%"
+	OR nome LIKE "ANA%MARIA%"
-        OR NOME LIKE "PEDRO%SANTOS%"
+        OR nome LIKE "PEDRO%SANTOS%"
     )
 ```
 ### Exportando os resultados